Invincible1602/AyurYoga/README.md

 - **Efficient Similarity Search:**
   FAISS is used to quickly search and retrieve relevant context from precomputed text data.

+- **Yoga Image Generator:**
+  Use our image generator feature to search for yoga-related images by entering a prompt.
+The generator validates input using allowed keywords (e.g., "yoga", "asana", "pranayama",      etc.) and fetches relevant images from our FastAPI backend.

+- **Yoga Pose Shorts:**
+  Explore a collection of yoga poses via an interactive dropdown that displays embedded YouTube Shorts.
+Select a pose to watch the demonstration video directly on the page.

 ## Tech Stack

 ### Backend